MinatoHikari/vite-plugin-vue-component-name-checker/README.md

 # vite-plugin-vue-component-name-checker

-A vite pulgin to check if name of a component incorrect.
+A vite plugin to check if name of a component incorrect.
-Currently only supporting checking name in `script` attrs or `defineOptions`
+Currently only support checking name in `script` attrs or `defineOptions`

 For example